Definition for singly-linked list.

 def modifiedList(self, nums: List[int], head: Optional[ListNode]) -> Optional[ListNode]:

-nums_set = set(nums)
+num_set = set(nums)

 curr = head

-sentinel = ListNode(-1, head)
+dummy = ListNode(-1, head)

-prev = sentinel
+prev = dummy

 while curr:

-if curr.val in nums_set:
+if curr.val not in num_set:

 prev.next = curr